 - Studying in Northern Ireland – £4 160

 Tuition fees for universities in England and Wales may seem (and are) quite high, but another advantage of being an EU student is that not only are you entitled to be charged the same rate as home students, but you can also access the government’s student finance system, essentially meaning that government will lend you the money and pay the institution your tuition fee (i.e. you don’t have to pay anything to your institution during your studies).

-For the University of Surrey and other institutions in England (please follow this link for institutions in Scotland, Wales and Norther Ireland), you will need to fill out the EU18N form.
+For the University of Surrey and other institutions in England (please follow this link for institutions in Scotland, Wales and Northern Ireland), you will need to fill out the EU18N form.
 Unfortunately, at the time of me posting this, there is currently no online application system, so everything needs to be sent by post.
-The application system is a bit time consuming since you need to provide several supporting documentation, however once it is done, you don’t need to worry about paying tuition fees any more.
+The application system is a bit time consuming since you need to provide several supporting documentation, however, once it is done, you don’t need to worry about paying tuition fees any more.

 The system also allows you to repay your loan in a very simple and financially friendly way.
 Essentially, you will only need to repay the Student Loans Company 9% of everything you earn over £25,000 per year and the loan is completely whipped off after 30 years even if you haven’t repaid everything by then.
-Therefore if you decide to study a Master’s degree or your first job isn’t the best paying job out there, no government officer will come knocking on your door and demanding you pay back the loan.
-This eliminates any pressure, as the repayment is also treated like a tax, and taken off your monthly salary directly.
+Therefore if you decide to study a Master’s degree or your first job isn’t the best paying job out there, no government official will come knocking on your door and demanding you pay back the loan.
+This eliminates any pressure, as the repayment is also treated as a tax, and taken off your monthly salary directly.

 !
 Please be aware that this information is correct at the time of publication (Dec.
 2018), and due to the UK leaving the European Union, the British Government has so far only confirmed that this scheme will continue for EU students applying in the 2019/20 academic year !